Sidney Harman: Personal life

 Harman was married to the former Sylvia Stern for 25 years and had four children with her.
 They continued an amicable relationship until her death.
-His second wife was Jane Harman (born 1945), a former Democratic member of Congress from California who represented California's 36th congressional district, which included the Redondo Beach and Manhattan Beach areas of southern California.
+In 1980 Harman married his second wife Jane Harman (née Lakes), a Carter administration staffer Harman met while serving as Carter's U.S. Under Secretary of Commerce.

-Later years and death
+Later years

 Harman displayed a remarkable amount of energy into his 80s, staying active by playing golf and engaging in various other hobbies.
 He remained involved in the day-to-day management of Harman Kardon until formally retiring on his 88th birthday in August 2006.
 After turning 90 in 2008, he remarked "I don't feel much different than I did at 70.
 Maybe a little bit, but nothing has significantly diminished."

+Death and memorial celebration

-Harman died on April 12, 2011, in Washington, D.C., at the age of 92 of complications from acute myeloid leukemia.
+Harman died on April 12, 2011, in Washington, D.C., at the age of 92 one month after a diagnosis of acute myeloid leukemia.